-Distribution: Chiefly east of the Cascades, British Columbia to California, east to Montana
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia to California, east to Montana and Nevada.

-Habitat: Drier areas, foothills to moderate elevations in the mountains
+Habitat: Drier areas from low elevation sagebrush deserts to middle elevations in the mountains.

 Conservation Status: Not of concern